sf-wdi-29/ruby-oop/readme.md

 ###Initialization

-Goal: Let's create a Car that goes "Vroom" when it's first *initialized*
+>Goal: let's create a Car that goes "Vroom" when it's first *initialized*

 In Ruby there's a built-in method named `initialize` that is invoked every time a class is instantiated.
 Let's prove that this is true by adding a method named `initialize`.